 All students enrolling in certificate and associate degree programs are expected to participate in institutional programs, including course and/or service assessment activities.
 This participation will most often be in the form of tests to determine the degree of student academic achievement within the basic skills, the general education core curriculum, or the academic major.
 As part of the academic calendar, "testing days" will be established during which students will be required to participate in these assessment activities.
 Participation is an expectation of students as a condition of their continuation in the academic program of study and as a prerequisite to graduation.
 Assessment activities include entrance assessment for course placement, mid-point assessment to determine academic progress, exit assessment prior to program completion and graduation.
-Other forms of assessment activities may result in limitations on continued enrollment, forwarding of official transcripts, and/or program completion and graduation.
+Other forms of assessment strategies (i.e. - simulations, licensure exams, etc.) may also be used.
+Failure to participate in scheduled assessment activities may result in limitations on continued enrollment, forwarding of official transcripts, and/or program completion and graduation.